 Furthermore, the debt incurred will be recorded in the balance sheet.
 The purpose of the loan will also be shown in the report.
 For example, if you borrow to buy a production machine, it means that it will increase the stock of products that will be sold to customers.

-Meanwhile, trade receivables are claims that a person has against another person or business entity that owns or must pay a certain amount of money against him within a certain period.
+Meanwhile, trade receivables are claims a person has against another person or business entity that owns or must pay a certain amount of money against him within a certain period.

 What Are the Types of Receivables?